Photoshop In-Depth: Master all of Photoshop's Tools Easily

-In this Photoshop course, I introduce and explain the various tools in Photoshop.
+In this Photoshop course, I introduce, explain, and demonstrate the various tools in Photoshop.
 Every single tool is covered, with the exception of 3D tools.
+I also go over the various ways to make selections in Photoshop, including techniques that do not use a tool.
 Advanced modes and options are also covered.
 By the time you've finished this course, you will be an expert at Photoshop's tools.
 However, some students may option not to complete the entire course and instead use this as a reference to learn about specific tools.
 If that's the case, jump around to which tool you have questions about, even though you might be missing some helpful content by not completing all the lectures.
 The lectures are ordered in the order they are located in the Tools panel.

 Students can follow along in Photoshop and practice adjusting the various tools’ options and use them in conjunction with each other, whether it’s the Type Tools, the Pen Tools, or the Shape Tools, or digital darkroom tools like the Clone Stamp Tool, the Sponge Tool, and so on.